da-x/fancydiff/README.md

 sudo apt-get install fancydiff
 ```

+You can also visit [Fancydiff's PPA in Launchpad](https://launchpad.net/~alonid/+archive/ubuntu/fancydiff).

 #### MacOS X

 Download a **test release or a nightly** of [iTerm2](https://www.iterm2.com/downloads.html), which supports 24-Bit True Color